How Benefit Cap is applied

 A household means you, your partner (if you have one) and any children you are responsible for and who live with you.

-From 7 November 2016, the limits will be reduced to:
+From 7 November 2016, the Benefit Cap limits are:

-- £384.62 a week if your household is made up of a couple (with or without children) or you are a lone parent and you have children living with you, that you are responsible for, or
+- £384.62 a week if your household is made up of a couple (with or without children) or you are a lone parent and you have children living with you, that you are responsible for

 - £257.69 a week if you are a single person and have no children living with you